NMGRL/pychron/README.md

 # Citing Pychron
-Are you using pychron for data collection and/or data reduction of published data please cite it by including as much information as possible from the following: *Jake Ross.
+Are you using pychron for data collection and/or data reduction of published data?
+Please cite it by including as much information as possible from the following: *Jake Ross.
 (2019).
 NMGRL/pychron v18.2 (v18.2).
 Zenodo. https://doi.org/10.5281/zenodo.3237834*